 The Chief Financial Officer and the Chief Information Officer are responsible for reviewing this policy annually.

-Information Technology Division Payment Card Industry (PCI) Technical Procedures
+- Information Technology Division Payment Card Industry (PCI) Technical Standards

 P1.
 Obtaining Approval to Process Payment Cards: